 Most cookbooks have additional writing beyond the recipes.
 Consider adding a chapter on nutrition education that goes along with your recipes or write about the culture that influenced your recipes.
 This additional writing will help you introduce your cookbook and connect with your audience.

 8. Beautiful food photography

-Food photography play an important role in making a cookbook.
+Food photography plays an important role in making a cookbook.
 Most cookbooks today have photos of their recipes.
 Such images increase the reader’s motivation for cooking and purchasing a cookbook.
 Therefore, having excellent pictures is a key step in having a successful cookbook.
-Whether you choose to take your own photographs or have someone take them, you should keep in mind the following: be mindful of the lighting, shoot of a neutral background for maximum emphasis on the food, and create an attractive set for the food.
+Whether you choose to take your own photographs or have someone take them, you should keep in mind the following: be mindful of the lighting, shoot of a neutral background for maximum emphasis on the food, and create an attractive setting for the food.